Uticodes/One-Time-Pad-build-Doc/README.md

 ## Steps to follow to make different builds

-We are going to use some tickets some tickets that we've worked on already as our example tickets for this process.
+We will make use of some tickets that we've already worked on as our example tickets for this process.

 When a ticket is given, e.g https://mypinpad.atlassian.net/browse/VUBSVK-33 The requirement is to: